 Brigit explains to Logan in Never Date a Siren that he needs to be careful of who he invites over the threshold, for once he does, there is a risk of harm until that being has broken bread or shared salt.
 In other words, has become a guest.

 King Ladislas bends Guest Right in A Study in Spirits by threatening Logan.
-Technically, Ladislas has not broke bread or shared salt yet even though he has been welcomed into the home.
+Technically, Ladislas has not broken bread or shared salt yet, even though he has been welcomed into the home.
 This bending of the rules shows that the apple (Brigit) doesn’t fall far from the tree (Ladislas).
 Both like to twist things to serve them best.

 Debts of Honor